Q. What is a charter school?

 A. Perry Street Prep is served by public transportation.
 The E2, E3 and E4 buses, as well as the G8 bus, make stops within close walking distance to 1800 Perry St. NE.

-District of Columbia students may obtain DC ONE cards good for discounted fares on Metrorail and Metrobus, subject to eligibility requirements.
+District of Columbia students may obtain Kids Ride Free cards good for discounted fares on Metrorail and Metrobus, subject to eligibility requirements.

 Q. Is special tutoring available to help students achieve grade-level work?